pprevos/r4h2o/manuscript/r4h2o_10_surveys.md

 You can extract more information from the clusters with the `cutree()` function.
 This function allows you to cut the tree at a certain level.
 The output is a vector of the cluster number that each customer belongs to.
 At the highest level (`k = 1`), all customers form part of the same cluster.
 At the lowest level (`k = 10`), all customers are separate.

 Extracting two clusters, we can assign these variables as segments to our customer table and visualise the data.
 Note the `fill = factor(segment)`.
 This option assigns a fill colour to the label.
-The factor function is needed to force R to assign discrete colours instead of a variable range.
+The factor function is needed to force R to assign qualitative colours instead of a variable range.

 X> Evaluate this function without the `factor()` function to understand the difference.